Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zo2ybvs7keI,645.8.md

 ### Transcript

-> decision to announce sanctum 3 this Friday also how excited do you think the community will be when they learn that consoles will be getting sanctum 1 &amp; 2 as pre-order bonuses
+> what did it feel like when you made the decision to announce sanctum 3 this Friday also how excited do you think the community will be when they learn that consoles will be getting sanctum 1 &amp; 2 as pre-order bonuses